-In addition, we issued warrants to purchase up to an aggregate of 46,875 shares of common stock to the placement agent as compensation.
-The warrants issued to the placement agent have substantially the same terms and conditions as the five-year Incentive Warrants, except the placement agent warrants have an exercise price of \$3.35 per share.
+In addition, warrants to purchase 46,875 shares of common stock were issued to Wainwright, in connection with the August 2024 warrant inducement.
+The warrants issued to Wainwright have an exercise price of \$3.35 per share and expire in five years.